pixelnest/presskit.html/README.md

 You should have:

-- one data file for your company
+- One `data.xml` for your company.
-- one data file per product in unique subfolders
+- One `data.xml` per product in unique subfolders
-- all assets (images) located in an `images/` subfolder next to your data file
+- All assets (images) located in an `images/` subfolder next to the corresponding `data.xml`.

 Example:

 ```
-/data.xml
+📄 data.xml
-/images
+📂 images/
-  /header.png
+  📄 header.png
-  /logo.png
+  📄 logo.png
-/product-name-01/
+📂 product-name-01/
-  /data.xml
+  📄 data.xml
-  /images
+  📂 images/
-    /header.png
+    📄 header.png
-    /logo.png
+    📄 logo.png
-    /screenshot1.png
+    📄 screenshot1.png
-    /screenshot2.png
+    📄 screenshot2.png
 ```

 You can also [try our example](https://github.com/pixelnest/presskit.html/tree/master/data) from this repository.